The Sioux Project—Tatanka Oyate

 Essays by Bell, Smithx, and MacKenzie Head Curator Timothy Long, as well excerpts from video interviews with community participants, speak to the community-based methodology of this research-creation project and the significance of Claxton’s installation.
 Densely illustrated with stills and in-situ shots of the installation, the texts offer a moving community portrait of how the traditional knowledge of elders is being actively transmitted to and translated by a generation that is as comfortable with video mashups as they are with star quilts and beadwork.
 Produced for academic, artistic and broader communities, the publication includes a consideration of how Sioux aesthetics have been defined by communities and artists in North America, both historically and in the contemporary period, in essays by leading Indigenous scholars, Janet Catherine Berlo, Bea Medicine and Carmen Robertson.
 The historical background for the presence of Tatanka Oyate, the "Buffalo Nation," in western Canada is provided in a chronology by historian David R. Miller.

-(Hunkpapa Lakota) works in film, video, photography, single- and multi-channel video installation, and performance art.
+is a critically acclaimed artist who works in film, video, photography, single and multi-channel video installation, and performance art.
 Her practice investigates beauty, the body, the socio-political, and the spiritual.
-Her work has been shown internationally at the Museum of Modern Art, Walker Art Centre, Sundance Film Festival, Eiteljorg Museum, and the Museum of Contemporary Art (Sydney) and held in public collections including the Vancouver Art Gallery, National Gallery of Canada, Art Bank of Canada, and the Winnipeg Art Gallery.
-She has received numerous awards including the 2020 Governor Generals' Award, the VIVA Award and the Eiteljorg Fellowship.
+Her work has been shown internationally at the Museum of Modern Art (NYC), Metropolitan Museum of Art (NYC), Walker Art Center (Minneapolis), Sundance Film Festival, Eiteljorg Museum (Indianapolis), and the Museum of Contemporary Art (Sydney, Australia) and is held in public collections including the Vancouver Art Gallery, National Gallery of Canada, Canada Council Art Bank, MacKenzie Art Gallery, and the Winnipeg Art Gallery.
+Fringing the Cube, her solo survey exhibition, was held at the Vancouver Art Gallery in the fall of 2018.
+She has received numerous awards including the Governor General's Award in Visual Arts, the VIVA Award and the Eiteljorg Fellowship.
+She is Head and Associate Professor in the Department of Visual Art, Art History and Theory at the University of British Columbia.
+Her family reserve is Wood Mountain Lakota First Nation located in beautiful southwest Saskatchewan.

 The Sioux Project – Tatanka Oyate